 When I say you'll save hundreds, I literally mean that.
 I was quoted $316 CAD for a 5-minute job!
 The cost to do this myself was $69.38 CAD which is the price of a new actuator.

 I'm going to walk you through the steps to fix this because I did extensive searching and wasn't able to find any tutorials on the web or any videos on YouTube for this specific setup.
 I'm working with a Honeywell VC Series with a 2-position hydronic valve.
 The actuator is a VC8111-11.
 These steps should apply to any VC2, VC4, VC60 or VC8 series 2-position actuators, but your mileage may vary.
-Consult the actuator manual and verify that your actuator is in the first table.
+Consult this Honeywell actuator manual (archived link) and verify that your actuator is in the first table.
 If it's not then this guide may not be applicable.
 It's probably a good idea to read over the manual before proceeding, but don't get discouraged if anything is confusing because I'll walk you through the steps.

 If you happen to have two HVAC systems in your home and both use identical components then you can do an experiment to see if the actuator is truly broken.
 Only do this if you're comfortable with disconnecting a working system.
 Follow the guide below and remove both the broken and working actuators.
 Now install the working actuator to where the broken one was.
 Turn on the unit and see if you get your hot/cold air.
 If not then the problem may be your valve cartridge or some other component.
 You can also try re-installing the supposedly broken actuator and see if that fixes things.
 I was able to get another two weeks of life out of mine just by resetting it.

-If you determine that the actuator is broken then note down the model number.
+If you determine that the actuator is broken then note down its model number.
 You'll need to buy a replacement with the exact same specifications.
 The actuator I replaced was a VC8111-02, which seems to be a discontinued model.
-However, the VC8111-11 has the exact same specs so I bought that.
-On the side of the actuator, you'll see a label for wiring.
+However, the VC8111-11 has the exact same specs so I bought that instead.
+On the side of the actuator you'll see a label for wiring.
 It will say either SPST or SPDT.
 Make sure your replacement has the same type.
-I found my part on build.ca for $61.40 CAD as of Feb 2019.
-It took two days to ship with no shipping cost.
-The VC8111-11 part I needed can be purchased here.
+I got my actuator from https://www.build.ca/HONVC8111ZZ11 for $61.40 CAD before tax (as of Feb 2019).
+It took two days to ship with free shipping.

 Here's a picture of the part I was replacing: